This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Fitzroy Island has a lot of great activities and experiences to offer which can often leave you very tired.
 You’ll need a good place to get some rest and relaxation.
-Check out the island’s various accommodation options; from rainforest bungalows to oceanfront suites.
-You’ll find that there’s something for everyone, backpackers, couples and families alike.
+Luckily the island is home to a range of accommodation options, from a luxury resort to budget-friendly camping sites.

 The island also has one General Store which sells snacks and drinks that are unique to the island.
 And you can watch the sunset from the island’s famed Foxy’s Bar which is perfect for your laidback vacation.